|

 war criminals.
 However, in cooperation with the industrialists

-it is arranging to place its less conspicuous but most important
+it is arranging to place its less conspicuous but most

 members in positions with various German factories as